Azure/azure-sdk-for-go/sdk/monitor/azquery/README.md

 ### Timespan

 It's best practice to always query with a timespan (type `ISO8601TimeInterval`) to prevent excessive queries of the entire logs or metrics data set.
 Logs uses the ISO8601 Time Interval Standard.
 All time should be represented in UTC.
+If the timespan  is included in both the kusto query string and `Timespan` field, the timespan will be the intersection of the two values.

 Use the `NewISO8601TimeInterval()` method for easy creation.